 I’ve heard of using coffee for toning your legs, but I didn’t want to just throw together a random recipe.
 I wanted a homemade coffee body scrub recipe that promotes soft, healthy skin – or in more specific terms: it needs to smoothe cellulite, exfoliate dull skin, and increase circulation.

 Of course you need coffee for your coffee body scrub!
 But why is it so special?

 The caffeine helps tissues release excess fluid build up, which tones and tightens the skin.
 Caffeine has also been shown to prevent accumulation in fat cells.
 This is why exfoliating with coffee is popular for reducing the appearance of cellulite.

 Antioxidants nourish your skin, prevent aging, and may also help release toxins.
+They can also help your skin produce more collagen, which helps plump up your skin tissue.
 It’s a win-win for your skin!

 It’s more than delicious.
 It’s also incredibly smoothing to the skin.
 That’s because the natural glycolic acid found in sugar helps remove dead skin cells and reveal fresh, glowing skin.
 Sugar’s texture is also naturally exfoliating.

 (Want more sugar scrub recipes?
 Check out my 21 favorite recipes here.)